JanWielemaker/rits/README.md

-RITS: Rule-based Intelligent Tutoring System.
+# RITS: Rule-based Intelligent Tutoring System

 RITS implements a domain-specific language for guiding students through solving tasks.
-See rits_fractions.pl for a use case.
+See **rits_fractions.pl** for the definition of a concrete use case.

-See rits_architecture.pdf for more information.
+See **rits_architecture.pdf** for more information.

+See the **/web** directory for web-based access.

-Developed in cooperation with Vamobi.
-Intended for inclusion in Vamobi TA to help pupils, teachers and administrators in Mozambique.
+*Developed in cooperation with Vamobi.
+Intended for inclusion in Vamobi TA to help pupils, teachers and administrators in Mozambique.*

-An example interaction is:
+An example interaction on the console is:

     $ swipl -q -f rits_interaction.pl